whannah0809/Dissertation_Evaluation/README.md

 With multiple routing strategies available, the experimentation code tests the amount of correct decisions made for a system using a digital twin that evaluates between a multiplicity of routing strategies based on current known environmental factors.
 The digital twin system is tested against systems using a single routing algorithm, and is evaluated based on accuracy and scalability (the routing problem size).

+Please read the readme files in the respective experimentation directories to run the experiments.

 This dissertation project received an A grade at Lancaster University.